-The Board Charter requires that a majority of Directors (including the Chairman) be independent.
-The independence of a Director is assessed according to Webjet's Policy on Independence of Directors.
+The Board Charter requires that a majority of Directors (including the Chair) be independent.
+The independence of a Director is assessed according to Webjet's Independence of Directors Policy.
 The assessment is carried out on appointment and, thereafter, annually or sooner if a Director's circumstances change in a manner that warrants re-assessment.